How to work out the rebuild cost of your home

 Underestimating your rebuild cost could lead to a shortfall if you need to make a claim in the future

-The cost it would take to rebuild your home is the amount it would cost in labour and materials to reconstruct it from the ground up if it was completely destroyed beyond repair.
-This could be the result of a fire, flood or a storm, for example.
+The rebuild cost of your house is the amount it would cost in labour and materials to reconstruct it from the ground up if it was completely destroyed beyond repair.
+This could be the result of a fire, flood or storm, or subsidence, for example.

 Property type: Whether it's a multi-story house, a bungalow, or a flat

-The style of property: Is your house detached, semi-detached, or terraced
+Property style: Is your house detached, semi-detached or terraced?

-Property size: Size covers the number of rooms such as bedrooms and bathrooms you have, plus floors you have – including cellars, lofts, and garages – as well as the external floor area
+Property size: The number of rooms (such as bedrooms and bathrooms) and floors (including cellars, lofts, and garages) you have, plus the external floor area

-The age: If the building is listed or is older than average then this could increase the
+Property age: If the building is listed or is older than average then this could increase the rebuild cost

 Cost of labour: The cost of labour changes over time and some homes may require the work of a specialist

-Cost of materials: If your house is not made from brick, then it might require non-standard materials which can drive up the rebuild value, such as thatched roofs
+Cost of materials: If your house is not made from brick, then it might require non-standard materials which can drive up the rebuild value

-The cost of clearing debris – this can also include the cost of demolishing the old property if a rebuild requires starting from scratch
+Debris clearing: The cost of clearing debris, as well as the cost of demolishing the old property, if a rebuild requires starting from scratch

 Is the rebuild cost different from the market value of my home?